 During this course will gain knowledge and experience in basic automotive industry procedures, mechanical skills and hands-on workshop experience.

 You will learn to identify and inspect mechanical and electrical components and systems of light vehicles, heavy vehicles, outdoor power equipment, bicycles, marine craft and motorcycles.
 You will also cover the skills and knowledge required to perform minor maintenance and servicing of motor vehicles.
 The range of technical skills and knowledge is limited.

-Upon completion of this course you will be able to gain an automotive apprenticeship.
+Upon completion of this course you will have the basic skills and knowledge to assist you in gaining an automotive apprenticeship.

 This course provides a pathway to further study at South West TAFE.
 Credits in some units from the Certificate II in Automotive Vocational Preparation can be used towards an automotive apprenticeship in the Certificate III in Light Vehicle Mechanical Technology.

 There is no organised student work placement with this program, however students are encouraged to seek work placement to gain skills in the automotive industry.

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.